yellermetal/Lumos/README.md

 **analysis.py (python 2.7):**

-Sets the parameters for 'decomp' e.g.:
+Sets the parameters for 'decomp'.
+For example:

   	params['trials'] = 100
   	params['delta'] = 25